revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-Tuples are data structures that hold object properties and contain a sequence of elements of different data types.
-They were introduced as a `Tuple<T>` class in .NET Framework to avoid the need of creating separate types to hold object properties.
+Tuples are data structures that hold object properties and contain a sequence of elements of different data types.They were introduced as a `Tuple<T>` class in .NET Framework to avoid the need of creating separate types to hold object properties.

 </blockquote>